 - Next, make sure you report your accident to the police and the bus company.

 - Following your accident, keep a record of the costs you have incurred as a result of your injury by keeping receipts.
 If you take legal action, you may be able to claim these expenses back.

-Your right to bus injury compensation
+Your right to seek compensation for bus accident claims

 Bus companies have a duty of care to their passengers.
-If a bus company breaches this duty resulting in your injury, you have the right to seek compensation.
+If a bus company breaches this duty resulting in you suffering an injury, you have the right to seek compensation.
 If your accident has rendered you unable to continue with your job, you may be able to pursue a claim for loss of earnings.
 You can also claim back the money you have spent on other expenses.
 These may include the cost of travelling to and from medical appointments or the cost of any medical equipment you have had to pay for.

 Medical evidence and documentation will be required to make your case.
 Your solicitor will apply to access your medical records as part of your personal injury claim.
 If you have any photographs of the injuries or the accident scene then these can also be useful.

-Starting the process of your bus injury claim is not as daunting as it may sound.
+Starting the process of your bus passenger accident claim is not as daunting as it may sound.
 Initially, a telephone call will allow us to assess your case.
 If we believe you have a potential claim for bus injury compensation, our experts will handle your case from there.
 We’re here to advise and answer any questions you may have about the legal process, from start to finish.